-- Space is the classic skin (depicted in the Editor section); - Solid is the classic skin but without the space-themed background; - LCD is a photorealistic skin (depicted in the Alternative Editor Skin section).
+- Space is the classic skin (shown here);

+- Solid is the classic skin but without the space-themed background (shown here);

+- LCD is a photorealistic skin (shown here).

 Note: Switching between the classic and LCD skins requires the Editor Suite to be restarted.
 Save any edits you have made before switching otherwise they will be lost.